10 Things to do on President’s Day in New York

 Kingston Restaurant & Bar

 Looking for a more unconventional way to celebrate President’s Day?
 How about one with lots of Mimosas?
 Every holiday Monday, The Alumni Group offers Mimosa Mondays to close out the holiday weekend.
 For an extra $20, patrons can add an hour and a half of cocktails including mimosas, to their brunch entrees at Kingston Restaurant & Bar.
-Specializing in Caribbean and jerk food (think pineapple mango salsa, jerk chicken, curry shrimp), it’s a great end to a cold winter weekend, and one of our 10 things to do on President's Day in New York.
+Specializing in Caribbean and jerk food (think pineapple mango salsa, jerk chicken, curry shrimp), it’s a great end to a cold winter weekend in New York.

 Carnegie Hall

-The old adage says that the best way to get to Carnegie Hall is to practice, but you can also attend Who are the Brave, a program of patriotic and original works by American composers and conductors, including Chichester Psalms by Leonard Bernstein.
+The adage says that the best way to get to Carnegie Hall is to practise, but you can also attend Who Are the Brave, a program of patriotic and original works by American composers and conductors, including Chichester Psalms by Leonard Bernstein.
 The Distinguished Concert Orchestra and Conductors perform; student and senior discount tickets are available at the box office.

 BAM Oscar Movies